Holovkat/codex-pro/docs/config.md

 Maximum number of bytes to read from an `AGENTS.md` file to include in the instructions sent with the first turn of a session.
 Defaults to 32 KiB.

+### responses_instruction_budget_guard

+Codex caps the combined system instructions it sends to the Responses API (built-in guidance plus any `AGENTS.md`, overlays, or `experimental_instructions_file` content) at **48 KiB**.
+If the assembled prompt exceeds that budget the request is aborted with a fatal error that reports the size.
+Trim custom instructions—shorten or split large `AGENTS.md` files, remove redundant overlays, or move lengthy reference material into tools or memory instead of the system prompt—to stay under the limit.

 ### project_doc_fallback_filenames

 Ordered list of additional filenames to look for when `AGENTS.md` is missing at a given directory level.
 The CLI always checks `AGENTS.md` first; the configured fallbacks are tried in the order provided.
 This lets monorepos that already use alternate instruction files (for example, `CLAUDE.md`) work out of the box while you migrate to `AGENTS.md` over time.